Exclusive — Rubio: Chinese Communists ‘Sense Opportunity’ in Biden Era

 Later in 2020, Chinese scientist Song Gou Zheng–who worked with Ohio State University and Pennsylvania State University–was arrested in Anchorage, Alaska, while the U.S. attorney’s office says he was attempting to flee the country after Ohio State University began reviewing whether he was complying with rules governing intellectual property from government-funded research.
 Zheng was also part of the Thousand Talents program.

-Also in 2020, the Justice Department arrested and brought charges against a former Cleveland Clinic Foundation employee–also a Thousand Talents program participant–Dr. Qing Wang for misrepresenting his ties to Chinese research and educational institutions in the process of securing millions of dollars in U.S. research funding.
+Also in 2020, the Justice Department arrested and brought charges against a former Cleveland Clinic Foundation employee–also a Thousand Talents program participant–Dr. Qing Wang, for misrepresenting his ties to Chinese research and educational institutions in the process of securing millions of dollars in U.S. research funding.

 There are several more such examples of these types of cases across the country.

 To make his case that the Chinese Communist Party senses “opportunity” in the Biden era, Rubio also pointed to a move by the Biden administration in recent days to reverse a ban instated by former President Donald Trump’s administration on U.S. investment in companies connected to the Chinese military.
-Rubio warned that the move is “nuts,” as it now constitutes U.S. investment in companies that are fueling weapons development that could in a future potential war between the United States and China mean these weapons could be used to kill Americans.
+Rubio warned that the move is “nuts,” as it now constitutes U.S. investment in companies that are fueling weapons development that could, in a future potential war between the United States and China, mean these weapons could be used to kill Americans.

-“Look, just a couple days ago—we had a ban in place, the Trump administration had implemented a ban on investments in companies that had links to the Chinese military,” Rubio said.
+“Look, just a couple days ago—we had a ban in place.
+The Trump administration had implemented a ban on investments in companies that had links to the Chinese military,” Rubio said.
 “In essence, companies that are building weapons to kill Americans one day in a future conflict, God forbid.
 They just suspended that—the Biden administration, they’ve just suspended a ban on American investment flowing into companies who are designing weapons to blow up our aircraft carriers.
 That’s nuts.”

 More from Rubio’s exclusive interview with Breitbart News in Miami is forthcoming.